joaovictornovais/tela-de-login-simples/README.md

 # simple-login-screen
-An animated login screen made for the purpose of studies
+An animated login screen made with HTML5 and CSS3 for study purposes! :)